LBHackney-IT/Data-Platform-Playbook/docs/docs/backdated-liberator-ingestion.md

 ingestion process detailed in [Liberator Ingestion Process](./liberator-ingestion.md)

-The difference between the normal liberator process and this one is that the date used to ingest from is taken from the `IMPORT_DATE_OVERIDE` environment variable that you input in section 2 instead of always assuming we are ingesting data for the current day
+The difference between the normal liberator process and this one is that the date used to ingest from is taken from the `IMPORT_DATE_OVERIDE` environment variable that you input in step 2 instead of always assuming we are ingesting data for the current day

 This process triggers a backdated glue workflow that will transfer the data from the landing zone into the raw zone in the correct partition.
 This glue workflow is called `parking-liberator-backdated-data-workflow`

-When finished the backdated liberator data will be ingested into the raw zone in the partition date that matches the `IMPORT_DATE_OVERIDE` environment variable that you input in section 2
+When finished the backdated liberator data will be ingested into the raw zone in the partition date that matches the `IMPORT_DATE_OVERIDE` environment variable that you input in step 2

 #### 4. Enable Cloudwatch s3 event trigger (optional)